TRON-Bioinformatics/easyquant/README.md

 *Quantification of reads at defined positions to verify custom input sequences.*

-Given a sequence of interest (e.g. gene fusion or splice junction) and RNA-seq raw data, EasyQuant quantifies supporting reads for a given position or region of interest (e.g. breakpoint, splice junction, retained intron) by reporting the number of overlapping reads (junction reads) and read pairs spanning the position or region (spanning pairs).
+EasyQuant takes target sequence with defined positions or regions as input (e.g., breakpoints, splice junctions, retained introns) and quantifies supporting RNA-seq reads by reporting the number of overlapping reads (junction reads) and read pairs spanning the position or region (spanning pairs).

 ## Workflow